lbryio/lbry.com/content/faq/video-publishing-guide.md

 ## Automated transcoding in LBRY Desktop {#automatic}

 The LBRY Desktop application supports local transcoding of videos during the publish process.
-This will require ffmpeg (automated process coming later) to be installed and will create a transcoded copy alongside your original file.
+This will require ffmpeg (automated process coming later) to be installed and will create a transcoded copy alongside your original file (**_fixed** appended to the filename).
 ![publish](https://spee.ch/0/publish-page.jpeg)

 ffmpeg will automatically be found from your system path or [lbrynet folder](/faq/lbry-directories), or you can also use a custom path.